 The horrific abuse case of baby Samantha in 1994 saw this group of activists uniting to form and found the Child Abuse Action Group where Miranda became a director.
-This became a hard hitting advocacy group with much more radical-type protests.
+This became a hard-hitting advocacy group with much more radical-type protests.
 This Group made sure that the Samantha case and others were highlighted in the media.
 Children’s rights were now receiving mainstream media attention – their activism started paying dividends.

 The next clinic was established in the Alexandra township, followed by Orange Farm, Duduza and Verulam in Kwa-Zulu Natal.
-Each clinic operates in a manner best suited to service the diverse interests of that community which includes all spectrums of race.
+Each clinic operated in a manner best suited to service the diverse interests of that community which includes all spectrums of race.

-With a total staff complement of 30, Miranda manages the six Kidz Clinics with complete support from her clinic personnel and the dedication and passion of the small head office component which manages the overall administration and fundraising.
+With a total staff complement of 30, Miranda manages the now two Kidz Clinics with complete support from her clinic personnel and the dedication and passion of the small head office component which manages the overall administration and fundraising.
 The Kidz Clinics accept an average of 45 new cases of child abuse every month with over 170 follow-up sessions conducted per month.